Gas One GS-3000 Review

 For its price, the flame control on this stove is fantastic.
 Folks who tend to cook on the lower end of the flame spectrum will not be disappointed in this department.
 The Gas One cooked perfect eggs, popped popcorn, and fried bacon on par with much more expensive models.

-Ease of Set Up
+Ease of Use

-This is one of the easiest stoves in our test suite to set up.
+This is one of the easiest stoves in our test suite to use.
 Just remove the stove from the case, flip over the drip pan, insert the fuel canister, press the safety lever to engage the can, and turn the dial.
 There is no propane regulator to attach, an extra step that almost all the other contenders require.

 Of course, setting up this stove is so easy because it's highly simplistic.
 Models with windscreens, legs, and propane tanks do take more time to get running, but they also provide better wind protection and fuel efficiency.